The Banking Regulation Review: Norway

 Banks operating in Norway through a branch are not subject to the regime described above but must nevertheless register a CEO or similar contact person with the Norwegian Business Register and the FSAN, and may also choose to have a Norwegian board of directors.

-As for remuneration policies and practices, new regulations were brought into effect as of January 2015 based on the CRD IV.
-In accordance with the Directive, it is not possible to award remuneration on more than 100 per cent of the basic salary.
+As for remuneration policies and practices, new regulations were brought into effect in January 2015 based on the CRD IV.
+In accordance with the Directive, it is not possible to award variable remuneration in excess of 100 per cent of the fixed remuneration.
 The CRD IV does, however, allow for remuneration of up to 200 per cent in some cases for EU Member States, and the MOF has implemented the same approach.
-The Norwegian remuneration rules are applicable regardless of the size, nature, scope or complexity of institutions.
-Accordingly, Norwegian regulations are in some ways stricter than those set out in the CRD IV and the European Banking Authority (EBA) guidelines, which includes, inter alia, the principle of proportionality.
+For the CEO and other members of a bank's senior management team, the variable remuneration may not exceed 50 per cent of the fixed remuneration.
+The current Norwegian remuneration rules apply regardless of the size and complexity of an institution or the size of the employee's variable remuneration.
+Accordingly, Norwegian regulations are in some ways stricter than those set out in the CRD IV and the European Banking Authority guidelines, which include, inter alia, the principle of proportionality.

 iii Regulatory capital and liquidity

 Norwegian banks are subject to ongoing capital adequacy requirements, which implement EU directives and regulations based on the Basel III regime.
-Financial groups are considered on a consolidated basis.
+Financial groups must satisfy the requirements on a consolidated basis.
 In line with the recommendations of the Basel Committee on Banking Supervision, the regulatory approach in the Financial Undertakings Act is divided into three pillars:

 - Pillar III – disclosure of information: banks are required to disclose relevant information regarding their activities, risk profile and capital situation.

-In addition to the minimum capital standards, Norway has adopted the following buffer standards:
+In addition to the minimum capital requirements under Pillar I and Pillar II, Norway has adopted the following buffer requirements, which must be met with CET1:

-- a capital conservation buffer of 2.5 percentage points in addition to the minimum CET1 capital ratio;
+- a capital conservation buffer of 2.5 per cent of RWA;

-If a financial undertaking does not meet the buffer standards, it is required to develop a plan on how to increase its CET1 capital ratio and cannot pay dividends or make bonus payments without approval from the FSAN.
+If a financial undertaking fails to meet the buffer requirements, it is required to prepare a plan on how to increase its CET1 capital ratio and is automatically restricted from paying dividends, bonuses or coupons on Additional Tier 1 capital without prior approval from the FSAN.

 Since July 2014, all Norwegian banks have been required to report their liquidity coverage ratio and net stable funding ratio to the FSAN.
-Local branches of banks incorporated outside Norway are not subject to this regime but are primarily subject to the regime in the jurisdiction of the bank.
+Local branches of banks incorporated outside Norway are not subject to this regime but are primarily subject to the regime in the jurisdiction where they reside.

 iv Recovery and resolution

 A notable feature of the Norwegian banking regulations is the generous deposit guarantee scheme, which currently covers deposits of up to 2 million kroner.
 In connection with the implementation of the BRRD and the Deposit Guarantee Scheme Directive, both in January 2019, the EU has exerted pressure to lower the deposit guarantee scheme coverage to the EU level of €100,000.
-Nevertheless, the Norwegian guarantee coverage level has been upheld, and the Parliament Standing Committee on Finance and Economic Affairs has requested the government to continue talks with the EU to maintain the Norwegian guarantee level.
-Hence, it is still uncertain whether the Norwegian guarantee coverage level will be lowered or not.
+Nevertheless, the Norwegian guarantee coverage level has been upheld, and the Parliament Standing Committee on Finance and Economic Affairs has requested that the government continues talks with the EU to maintain the Norwegian guarantee level.
+Hence, it is still uncertain whether the Norwegian guarantee coverage level will be lowered.

 Conduct of business